0abc/0abc-a22/README.md

 * Persian storehouses have +100% health and territory influence radius.
 * Ptolemaic farmsteads have +50% health and territory influence radius.
 * Ptolemaic healers have +6 healing range.
-* Ptolemies have a 40% resource cost and time discount on Temple technologies.
+* Ptolemies have a 30% resource cost and time discount on Temple technologies.
+* Romans have a 15% resource cost and time discount on Barracks technologies.
 * Roman cavalry swordsmen have a −10% melee attack damage penalty.
 * Roman infantry swordsmen have +10% melee attack damage.
 * Seleucid civic centres have −20% resource costs.